syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Text alignment

-You can align both content and header text of particular column using TextAlign property.
+You can align both content and header text of particular column using `TextAlign` property.
 There are four possible ways to align content and header text of column, they are

 1. Right
 2. Left
 3. Center
 4. Justify

 N> 1.
-For TextAlign property you can assign `enum` value (`Syncfusion.JavaScript.TextAlign`).
+For `TextAlign` property you can assign `enum` value (`TextAlign.Right`).

 N> 2.
-The TextAlign property will affect both content and header text of the grid.
+The `TextAlign` property will affect both content and header text of the grid.

 The following code example describes the above behavior.

 {% tabs %}

 {% highlight CSHTML %}